merely-useful/py-rse/index.md

 ## Testing Floating-Point Values {#testing-numeric}

-Looking at the output,
-we can see that while `test_alpha` failed, the `actual_alpha` value of 0.9951524579316625 was very close to the expected value of 1.0.
+The output above shows that that while `test_alpha` failed, the `actual_alpha` value of 0.9951524579316625 was very close to the expected value of 1.0.
 After a bit of thought,
 we decide that this isn't actually a failure: